PORTRAIT ALBUMS

 Sacchi has a convincing way with these varied works, giving each their due in terms of tonal color and rhythmic emphasis, while suggesting implicit similarities.
 This is a seductive, rather than flamboyant, recital that offers surprising, albeit subtle, rewards to the open-minded listener.
 Art Lange, Fanfare |

-Peter Machajdik's Senahh and compositions by Adrienne Albert, Tor Brevik, André Caplet, Francis Kayali, Peter Kütt, Alexander Timofeev and Kevin W. Walker.
+Peter Machajdik's SENAHH and compositions by Adrienne Albert, Tor Brevik, André Caplet, Francis Kayali, Peter Kütt, Alexander Timofeev and Kevin W. Walker.
 These compelling new works for flute and piano explore the versatility of the instruments and the creativity of the composers.
 Some of the works give a nod to traditional 19th century music while others break all boundaries, delivering a sonic experience.

 |